 It might work when you test it but not during the other time your microwave is running.
 And generally, we don’t know what and when among the myriad of things we plug into our sockets start running and for how long.

 In short, the environment of the power wiring network is just too unpredictable and unstable.
-As a result, Powerline is quite terrible compared to the latest Wi-Fi standards, namely Wi-Fi and Wi-Fi 6.
+As a result, Powerline is terrible compared to the Wi-Fi 6 and newer.
 And it can’t hold a cable to network cables.

 But, generally, if you don’t need a connection speed faster than 100Mbps, Powerline can be a viable solution.
-On the other hand, if you have Gigabit-class Internet, or want to enjoy fast Wi-Fi speed locally, do yourself a favor and get your home wired—you’ll save yourself a lot of frustrations.
+On the other hand, if you have Gigabit-class Internet or want to enjoy fast Wi-Fi speed locally, do yourself a favor and get your home wired—you’ll save yourself a lot of frustration.

 I am also using a wireless extender from the router to a device in our kitchen.
 The extender is connected to a VoIP system, which includes a wired phone handset.
 Again, speed is not an issue and Powerline is not suitable for kitchens, where the neutral line is for safety.